Parthpatil7/PatchScout/README.md

 ---

-Ultimately, PatchScout aims to combine the power of LLMs and AI with traditional vulnerability detection and mitigation techniques, making it a highly valuable tool for open-source software development teams.
+Ultimately, PatchScout aims to combine the power of LLMs and AI with traditional vulnerability detection and mitigation techniques  making it a highly valuable tool for open-source software development teams.